widdix/aws-cf-templates/docs/static-website.md

 | `/folder/`           | 200 Content of index.html  |                                                                                             |
 | `/folder/index.html` | 200 Content of index.html  | Not SEO friendly because of duplicate content on `/folder/`, should redirect to `/folder/`  |

-### CloudFront with Default Root Object (provided by the template static-website.yaml template!)
+### CloudFront with Default Root Object (provided by the template static-website.yaml template)

 | Resource             | Response                   | Comment                                                                                     |
 | -------------------- | -------------------------- | ------------------------------------------------------------------------------------------- |